BradleyCodeU/bradleycodeu.github.io/_wd/objects/JSChatbot.md

   - [Prompt](https://www.w3schools.com/jsref/met_win_prompt.asp) the user to ask a question and save their input in userinput
   - if userinput equals "q" or "quit"
     - break out of the loop

+### If you have already completed 1 or more Computer Science classes...
+Create a counter to track the number of keywords that userinput contains.
+If the count is zero, then display a default message such as "Sorry, I don't understand."
+Reset the counter each time the loop repeats.